debl9/Honours_glinternet/README.md

-# Appendix for Honours Project: A regularised approach to identify significant variables and interactions in personal
+# Appendix for Honours Project: GLINTERNET - A regularised approach to identify significant variables and interactions in personal
 loan data.

 ## Introduction